Kato669/Kato669/README.md

-- 👋 Hi, I’m kato james kalemba a student at muni university, arua , pursuing bachelor's degree in information skills
+- 👋 Hi, I’m kato james kalemba a frontend deeloper with abundant knowledge in HTML, CSS, JavaScript and WordPress.
-- 👀 I’m interested in developing websites and making mobile application using html,css and javascript
+- 👀 I love to create beautiful, user-friendly, attractive, SEO friendly and functional websites
 - 🌱 I’m currently learning python and php
 - 💞️ I’m looking to collaborate on different things like hosting websites, writting a report for your project and data security
-- 📫 you can reach me on +256 788173609/ +256 757041401 or katojames248@gmail.com / katojames319@gmail.com / kato james on facebook / @katojam18466379
+- 📫 you can reach me on +256 788173609/ +256 757041401 or katojames248@gmail.com / katojames319@gmail.com / kato james on facebook / @katojkalemba or visit my portfoilo at https://kato-james.web.app/

 <!---